|

 all individuals in the economy through individual capital

 ownership, political unity can be built.
-Countries with different
+Countries with

-ethnic, religious, linguistic or other groupings will be able
+different ethnic, religious, linguistic or other groupings

 If there ever was a time when fertility, positive attitude